-'''

 vxdg -tfC import 'cat /etc/vxfendg'

-'''

-- -t specifies that the disk group is imported only until the node restarts. - -f specifies that the import is to be done forcibly, which is necessary if one or more disks is not accessible. - -C specifies that any import locks are removed. - If your setup uses VRTSvxvm version 5.1 RP2 (or later) or 5.1 SP1 (or later), then skip to step 5.
+- -t specifies that the disk group is imported only until the node restarts. - -f specifies that the import is to be done forcibly, which is necessary if one or more disks is not accessible. - -C specifies that any import locks are removed. - If your setup uses VRTSvxvm version, then skip to step 10.
 You need not set coordinator=off to add or remove disks.
 For other VxVM versions, perform this step: